PREAMBLE TO THE DECLARATION ON ACCESS TO JUSTICE TO PREVENT TORTURE

 Martin Gruesser, Pastor of St John’s Church in Davos

-Declaration on Access to Justice To Prevent TortureRead the petition
+Declaration on Access to Justice To Prevent TortureRead or edit the petition

 |195||Olivier Kambala wa Kambala|